A Guide To Effective Metatarsalgia Treatment

 - Orthoses or other shoe inserts: If your foot speciaist feels the case warrants it, he or she may prescribe orthotic inserts, which can help align your foot inside your shoe.

 What else?
-Occasionally, if other factors are complicating the problem, such as hammertoes or a trapped or pinched nerve in the foot, your foot specialist will recommend corrective surgery.
+Occasionally, if other factors are complicating the problem, such as hammertoes or a trapped or pinched nerve in the foot, your foot doctor will recommend corrective surgery.
 However, it is important to note that the vast majority of patients are helped by the steps outlined above.

 Who is most susceptible?